Anger Management Strategies For Adults

 Learn how to argue properly

 Whole books have been written about this topic, so I can't begin to do it justice in one paragraph.
-If you usually get angry during fights with your partner or family members, read up on how to fight fair and respectfully.
+If you usually get angry during fights with your partner or family members, read up on how to fight fairly and respectfully.
 Also, during arguments with our loved ones, there are common interpersonal dynamics that can come into play that can cause disagreements to quickly escalate (e.g., the Pursuer - Distancer dynamic).
 Knowing about them will aid you in preventing these situations from getting too hairy.

 Improve your communication skills at work

-This is another area where I can only bring it to your attention and then leave it to you to look for further information on your own.
+This is another area where I can only bring it to your attention and then leave it to you to look for more info on your own.
 If you often get pissed off at your co-workers or boss it could help to bolster your work-related people skills.
 For example, you may need to learn skills in working as an effective part of a team, dealing with difficult co-workers or customers, managing other people, or getting along with superiors.

 Understand the mentality behind your anger

 Aside from the more practical suggestions above, delving into the motivations behind your anger may help.
 Insight alone won't cure you, but it can give you an idea of some issues you need to address.
+It can be helpful to work with a theapist here, both to explore what's driving your anger, and to help heal the emotional baggage you may dig up.

 Think about the emotions or motivations that may be underneath your anger

 There's a popular notion that anger is like an iceberg.
 The anger is the tip we see on the surface, but below that are other emotions such as fear or depression.
-I won't go as far to say that every time someone gets annoyed there's a deeper reason behind it, but often there is.
+I won't go as far to say that every time someone gets annoyed there's a deeper reason behind it, but sometimes there is.
 If you can identify that emotion, and work with it directly, you may be able to take away some of your temper's fuel.
 Thinking about underlying causes also takes the focus off how wronged you feel and how you need to get revenge, and moves it to your own more hurt or vulnerable feelings.
 Some examples:

 - Insecurity, envy, defensiveness - People can become angry when their insecurities are triggered, e.g., feeling touchy around a more successful colleague.